xflr6/fileconfig/README.rst

       'species': 'Norwegian blue'
     }

-Multiple or chained inheritance is not supported.
+Sections can inherit from a single section.
+Multiple or transitive inheritance is not supported.

 Introspection